Meet The Team

 Hi, I’m Jana

 Hugs is amazing as not only do we help these abandoned and unwanted horses, we also open our doors to volunteers and work experience students.
-This ensure that we can help educate others about the difficulties horses in the U.K can face.
+This ensures that we can help educate others about the difficulties horses in the U.K can face.

-Hi, I’m Kelly
+Hi, I’m Charlie

 Hi, I’m Laura